aritraghsh09/GaMorNet/README.md

 | 3.6.9  | 1.17.0  | 1.12.0  | 0.3.2  | 9.0.176 | 7.1.4 |
 | 3.6.9 | 1.17.0 | 1.13.1 | 0.3.2 | 10.0.130 | 7.6.0 |

 **The first configuration is what GaMorNet was originially developed in and thus is the most stable; however substantial testing has also been performed with the other two configurations**.
-The last configuration mentioned will lead to deprecation warnings and might also lead to errors depending on other Python Libraries installed on your machine.
+It is known that the last configuration mentioned leads to some Tensorflow depreciation warnings.

 Steps to install GaMorNet dependencies:-